x

 There are lots of dry shampoo recipes for dogs out there, and several commercial shampoos available too.
 And we tried lots of them before experimenting on our own.

-First, we tried the powders made from oats and cornstarch, then one with just cornstarch and essential oils.
+First, we tried the powders made from oats and cornstarch, baking soda, then one with just cornstarch and essential oils.
 While they helped with the stink…I kinda hated them.

 Why most DIY dry shampoos don’t work